stareat/wahoo-kickr-bike-shift-display/README.md

 - Upload sketch

 ### Cycling Power Measurement (Power & Cadence)
-As specified in the GATT Specification Supplement the Serivce 0x1818 holds the characteristic 0xx2A63.
+As mentioned in the GATT Specification Supplement document the Service 0x1818 holds the characteristic 0x2A63.
 The first UINT16 (unsigned 16-bits integer) holds the FLAGS in our Case "3C00" (as little-endian) and so we get "00000000 00111100".
 Section "3.59.2.1 Flags field" tells us which values are submitted:

 - Pedal Power Balance Present: False
 - Pedal Power Balance Reference: Unknown
 - __Accumulated Torque Present: True 16__